adobe/frl-online-proxy/README.md

-# frl-proxy
+# frl-online-proxy

-Reverse proxy solution for customers using FRL-Online on isolated networks.
+Reverse proxy solution for Adobe customers using FRL-Online on isolated networks.

 ## Usage